aussielunix/SinVirt/README.md

 # Current Features

-* add/delete nodes
-* display all domains and their status across all nodes
+* display all domains and their status
 * some basic domain controls - boot/shutdown/destroy
+* register a kickstart file to be used for provisioning new domains
+* very basic provisioning of a domain from a pre-registered kickstart file

 # TODO